ku-leuven-msec/secure-software-and-hacking-assignment/README.md

 Use `VBoxManage internalcommands sethduuid <filename>.vdi`.
 - use a different host port in the SSH port forwarding of the second VM.
 - when using the *NAT* network adapter, two VMs can communicate with each other **through the host**, using the host IP address and the port assigned to the receiving VM.
-- Note: the *Bridged* network adapter **will not work on campus** since the campus network does not give more than one IP address per network adapter.
+- Note: the *Bridged* network adapter **will not work on campus** because the campus network does not give more than one IP address per network adapter.

 ### The Server Application
 **Read this section thoroughly!** You need to know how the server operates before you can exploit it.